-The automated station networks of the Saxony Region in Germany and of south-west border region of Poland are included.
+The data from the network of measuring stations of the Saxony Region in Germany and of the south-west border region of Poland are also included each year.
 These stations are presented always in the end of individual tabular sets.
-Data from Saxony monitoring networks haven't given to processing in the Tabular Survey for the year 2005.

-The Tabular Survey presents air pollution characteristics for those pollutants whose air pollution limit values are set in the Government Order No. 350/2002 Coll., as amended, in the tables Hourly, daily, quarterly and annual air pollution characteristics with the assessment for the year 2005.
+The Tabular Survey presents air pollution characteristics for those pollutants whose air pollution limit values are set in the Government Order No. 597/2006 Coll., in the tables Hourly, daily, quarterly and annual air pollution characteristics with the assessment for the year 2007.
 Other pollutants are presented in the form of tables Monthly and annual average concentrations and supplementary air pollution characteristics.
 The headings of most tables show air pollution limit values for the selected pollutants.
-The CD contains also the detailed tabular overview of daily averages at the stations.
+The detailed tabular overview of daily averages at the stations is also published..